Savennières Vineyards: The Épiré Plateau

 To recap briefly on the overall layout of the vineyards of Savennières, as described in my guide to the appellation, they run over an 8-kilometre stretch of land along the right bank of the Loire, making this the only significant right-bank appellation in Anjou.
 This run of vineyards spans four sections of plateau, divided by three small valleys, known as coulées, a vital component of the appellation as they provide a number of south- and south-west-facing slopes which are beneficial to the vine.

-Underfoot, meanwhile, the appellation’s terroir is a complex mix of forms, as while schist (like that pictured below) and the difficult-to-translate schiste-gréseux (part-metamorphosed sandstone which as a result is somewhere between sandstone and schist in structure) dominate, these are peppered with a multitude of other forms, especially spilite, phthanite and quartz.
+Underfoot, meanwhile, the appellation’s terroir is a complex mix of forms, as while schist (like that pictured) and the difficult-to-translate schiste-gréseux (part-metamorphosed sandstone which as a result is somewhere between sandstone and schist in structure) dominate, these are peppered with a multitude of other forms, especially spilite, phthanite and quartz.
 The superficial soils, while defining the style and character of many cuvées, add only a minor layer of complexity to the mix, with windblown (aeolian) sands dominating.

 Of course, individual vineyards provide many variations on this theme, and many have a degree of fame which challenges that even of the Clos de la Coulée de Serrant, with the Clos du Papillon surely the best known, although committed drinkers of Savennières will also be familiar with La Croix Picot, Le Grand Beaupréau, La Jalousie and Clos Saint Yves.
 Those following some of the appellation’s rising stars will also want to know about Clos de la Hutte and Clos Serteaux.